Home >> Vaginal Yeast Infection (Vaginitis)

 Keep Your Immune System Healthy

-Most of the time a strong immune system is all you need to prevent yeast infections.
 However it is still possible to get a vaginal yeast infection if the conditions in your vagina are not healthy.
 Follow these tips for proper feminine hygiene:

 Keep Your Vagina Healthy